Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 You can update `cadl-location.yaml` under sdk project directory to set the cadl project.

 You can refer to the [cadl-location.yaml](https://github.com/Azure/azure-sdk-tools/blob/main/doc/common/Cadl-Project-Scripts.md#cadl-locationyaml) which describes the supported properties in the file.

-**Note**: If you want to use a local specs repo that is already present, you can specify `spec-root-dir` to provide the path of the root directory of the specs repo, e.g. /home/azure-rest-api-specs, and don't provide the `commit` and `repo`.

 ***Generate Code***